legal resources necessary to hold negligent facilities accountable.

 The surveyor reviewed the facility’s information and “the contract with the consultant laboratory and the lab technician’s education [before the incident].”
 The surveyors stated that the facility failed to follow laboratory policy noted “under patient identification that if the patient did not have on an armband, a nurse must be found for identification.
 The nurse’s name was to be placed on the log lab; there was not a nurse’s signature.”

 Has your loved one been being mistreated or neglected while living at Lorien Bulle Rock?
 Contact the Maryland nursing home abuse lawyers at the Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 We represent Harford County victims of abuse and neglect in all areas, including Havre De Grace.

 We provide every potential client a free initial case consultation and offer a 100% “No Win/No-Fee” Guarantee.
-This promise means you will not pay us anything until after our law firm has secured a monetary recovery on your behalf.
+This promise means you will not pay us anything until after our network of attorneys has secured a monetary recovery on your behalf.